-A+ Computer Operating Systems

-Course Advisory: ECTN 126, SCC minimum English and Math standards.
+A+ Computer Operating Systems Technology Course Advisory: ECTN 126, SCC minimum English and Math standards.
 Presents the purpose and capabilities of computer operating systems, operating system components and utilities.
 The course emphasizes initial investigation of personal computer operating systems and demonstrates the uses of the operating system and other software for isolating troubles and completing the repair of personal computers.
 Prepares the student for CompTIA A+ Operating Systems Technologies certification.
-Formerly ECTN 128.
+(Formerly ECTN 128).
 Three hours lecture, three hours lab.

+Computer Network + Technology

-Computer Network+Technology Course Advisory: SCC minimum English and Math standards.
+Course Advisory: SCC minimum English and math Standards.
 Presents the architecture of computer networks, including the names, purpose, and characteristics of network components; such as network interface card (NIC), hubs, routers, cabling and connectors; as well as topologies, protocols and standards.
 This course also addresses network implementation, network support and troubleshooting.
 Prepares the student for CompTIA Network+ Computer Network Certification.
 As a team, in a laboratory environment, the class will assemble and implement a complete network, with a server running a Microsoft server network operation system (NOS) and several computers running the Microsoft Windows XP Professional Operating System.
 All of the required cabling will be assembled in the lab by the students under the supervision of the instructor.
-Formerly ECTN 122.
+(Formerly ECTN 122).
 Three hours lecture, three hours lab.

-Computer Security+Technology Prerequisite: CIS 166 with a grade of C or better, or ECTN 122 with a grade of C or better.
+Computer Security + Technology Prerequisite: A minimum grade of C in either CIS 166 or ECTN 122.
 Course Advisory: SCC minimum English and Math standards.
 Presents the vulnerability, threats, and risks to data and other computer assets from spyware, Trojan horses, viruses, worms, and other security attacks.
 This course also addresses the fundamental policies and procedures for maintaining the security of a computer network.
 Prepares the student for the Computing Technology Industry Association's (CompTIA) Security+ Certification.
-Formerly ECTN 124.
+(Formerly ECTN 124).
 Three hours lecture, three hours lab.

-Computer Forensics: Evidence Recovery Course Advisory: SCC minimum English and Math standards.
+Comp Forensics: Evidence Recovery

+Course Advisory: SCC minimum English and Math standards.
 Introduces the student to the physical aspects of data collection from computer systems and computer networks.
 The student is introduced to the hardware and software used to collect data, the techniques used to ensure integrity and preserve data, and the requirements of preparing collected data for later forensic investigation.
 Students will learn to process a digital crime scene as well as the corporate environment for both criminal/civil cases and incident response.
-Formerly ECTN 172.
+(Formerly ECTN 172).
 One hour lecture, one and one-half hours lab.

+Computer Forensic Investigations

-Computer Forensics Investigations Prerequisite: CIS 001.
-Course Advisory: SCC minimum Math standard and Eligibility for ENGL 001.
+Prerequisite: CIS 001.
+Course Advisory: Eligibility for English 001 and SCC minimum Math standard.
 Introduces the student to the tools and techniques of preserving and investigating digital evidence in a systematic and scientifically reliable manner using modern computer forensic software applications.
 The student is introduced to the interpretation and analysis of recovered data for the purpose of collecting legal evidence.
 Student is exposed to data in an array of formats and applications from several computer types and operating systems as well as deleted, encrypted, and damaged information.
 Evidence reporting practices are also introduced.
-Formerly ECTRN 173.
+(Formerly ECTRN 173).
 Two hours lecture, three hours lab.

-CIS 174 3 Units Computer Forensics: Operating Systems Internals Prerequisite: CIS 173 with a grade of C or better or ECTRN 173 with a Grade of C or better.
+Computer Forensics: Operating Systems Internals Prerequisite: Minimum grade of C in either CIS 173 or ECTN 173.
 Course Advisory: SCC minimum English and Math standards.
 Students will explore the internal workings of computer operating systems and perform forensic examinations of various operating systems.
-Students will analyze FAT, NTFS, Ext2, Ext3, UFS1, and UFS2 file systems and data structures.
+Students will analyze FAT, NTFS, Ext2, Ext3, UFS1, and UFS2.0 file systems and data structures.
 Students will learn to recognize systems that have been compromised by viruses or other intrusive programs, and will be able to locate corrupt, hidden or deleted data.
-Formerly ECTRN 174.
+(Formerly as ECTN 174).
 Two lecture hours, three hours lab.